jayprophit/QVA-v1/docs/implementation/self_awareness_emotional_implementation.md

-# Self-Awareness and Emotional Intelligence Implementation

-This document outlines the implementation of self-awareness and human-like emotional responses in the QVA system.
-These capabilities allow the QVA to experience and process a wide spectrum of emotions, creating more natural and empathetic interactions.

-## 1. Framework Overview

-The self-awareness and emotional intelligence system consists of several interconnected components:

 * **Self-awareness module**: A component that enables introspection on current state and actions
 * **Emotional system**: A neural network that models emotions based on input, context, and learned experiences
 * **Emotional decision-making**: The ability to influence decisions based on current emotional state